 Fun Scale: 8.5 out of 10

-Old town Berchtesgaden got it start in 1102AD when the Augustaner Monks built a small church here.
-By the end of the century the chapel was expanded into a full on church and monastery.
-Through the Middle Ages the beauty of Berchtesgaden wealth from its salt trade helped the village grow.
-This walking tour centers around Market Square where you can see evidence of the Medieval commercial power of Berchtesgaden.
-It is such a beautiful city that it is no wonder the Bavarian Royal Family was attracted to build a residence in Berchtesgaden and the area was later frequented by Nazi leaders.
-Today Old Town is still chalk full of great sights to fill up an enjoyable half day stroll with our easy to follow walking tour map.
+This free Berchtesgaden walking tour map centers around Market Square where you can see evidence of the Medieval commercial power of Berchtesgaden.
+It is such a beautiful village that it is no wonder the Bavarian Royal Family was attracted to build a residence in Berchtesgaden and the area was later frequented by Nazi leaders.
+Today Old Town Berchtesgaden is still packed full of great sights to fill up an enjoyable half day do it yourself stroll with our easy to follow walking tour map.

-1. Market Square (Marktplatz): The centrally located Market Square has been the center of commerce and social events in Berchtesgaden since village’s founding in 1102.
+About Market Square: The centrally located Market Square has been the center of commerce and social events in Berchtesgaden since village’s founding in 1102.
 While Berchtesgaden got rich early on from the salt trade, Old Town saw a boom starting in the 1500s when it was upgraded to a Prince-

 The most striking feature of Market Square is the iconic tower of the Deer House (Hirschenhaus).
 The lodge-style building was originally built by merchant and publisher Georg Labermair in 1594.
-We love the murals on the facade showing Maximilian Henry of Bavaria upgraded the fountain in 1677 who upgraded the fountain and Georg Labermair who built the home.
-Later on this walking tour you’ll see even better murals on the back of the building.
-Make sure not to miss the Marker Square’s large Neuhaus Restaurant (website) which is a beer hall built in 1576 by Prince Provost James II.
+We love the murals on the facade showing Maximilian Henry of Bavaria upgraded Market Square Fountain in 1677 and Georg Labermair who built the Deer House.
+Later on this Berchtesgaden walking tour map, you’ll see even better murals on the back of the Deer House building.
+Make sure not to miss the Market Square’s large Neuhaus Restaurant (website) which is a beer hall that was built in 1576 by Prince Provost James II.

-2. Market Street (MarktStraße): In this pedestrian only shopping area you won’t find chain stores, it is local authentic shops only.
+About Market Street: In this narrow, pedestrian-only shopping area flowing from Market Square you won’t find chain stores, it is local authentic shops only.
 As you wander the lane, stop by one of our favorite businesses called Franz Stangassinger Lederhosen (website) which specializes in hand-making traditional Bavarian outfits.
 Another great venue is Bier Adam (website) which is the oldest beer hall in town dating back to 1546.
-At the end of the street is the unique Well Ducats Fountain which has a donkey spitting and peeing water at the same time.
+At the end of the street is the unique Well Ducats Fountain which has a donkey who is spitting and peeing water at the same time.
 We love that this area also has free wifi especially since phone coverage for international visitors can be spotty in the mountains.

-4. Christmas Shooters Square (Weihnachtsschützenplatz): The wide open Christmas Shooters Square is named after the local Christmas Guard, also known as the Christmas Shooters.
+About Christmas Shooters Square: The wide open Christmas Shooters Square is named after the local Christmas Guard, also known as the Christmas Shooters.
 Since Medieval times the shooters have rung in Christmas by lining up in traditional clothing and firing their black powder guns (Handböller) with a series of booms into the sky.
-The are 17 regional clubs with over 1,000 active members that still carry on the tradition today.
-Fore more info, see our page on the best festivals in Berchtesgaden.
+There are 17 regional clubs with over 1,000 active members that still carry on the tradition today.
+For more info, see our page on the best festivals in Berchtesgaden.

 As you circle the square, it is highlighted by the muraled Dollinger Tracht store and the castle-like Cafe Forester (website).
 The cafe, which opened in 1873, has some really good food, especially their desserts and tortes.
 Next to the cafe is the huge Hotel Edelweiss (website) which has luxury room and roof-top dining.
 The small park in front of the hotel is also where Berchtesgaden’s May Pole is raised each Spring.